CUPPING & Tui Na Massage

 Cupping and TuiNa are forms of Chinese medical manual therapy.
 Treatment will include hands-on manipulation on the area of concern utilizing classical techniques, followed by cupping therapy.
 This can help to ease your pain, stiff joints, tense shoulders, improve circulation.
 Cupping is used for a variety of ailments including back pain, muscle tension, and asthmatic conditions.

-During your 60 min. cupping/ gua sha session, the Acupuncturist places round cups directly on your skin.
+During your Initial or follow-up visit you may need cupping or gua sha, the Acupuncturist places round cups directly on your skin.
 The cup is either first heated with fire or manually pumped to create a suction.
 The cups are then left on your skin for several minutes.
 While the cups are placed in a specific area of your body, Tui Na massage is done.

 What Is Chinese Cupping?
 What Does it Do for You?